Sexual assault in the United States military

-Incidents which have been publicized include the 1991 Tailhook scandal, the 1996 Aberdeen scandal, the 2003 US Air Force Academy sexual assault scandal, and the 2009-12 United States Air Force Basic Training scandal.
+Incidents which have been publicized include the 1991 Tailhook scandal, the 1996 Aberdeen scandal, the 2003 U.S. Air Force Academy sexual assault scandal, and the 2009-12 United States Air Force Basic Training scandal.
 In an attempt to deal with this problem, the Department of Defense issued the Department of Defense Sexual Assault Response policy.
 A provision in the 2004 National Defense Authorization Act required investigation and reporting regarding sexual harassment and assault at the United States military academies.
-A report published in The New York Times in March 2007, which surveyed women soldiers' experience in the Iraq War, showed significant incidences of post traumatic stress syndrome resulting from the combination of combat stress and sexual assault.
+A report published in The New York Times in March 2007, which surveyed women soldiers' experience in the Iraq War, showed high rates of post traumatic stress syndrome resulting from the combination of combat stress and sexual assault.
 Of the female veterans from Iraq and Afghanistan who have visited a Veterans Affairs (VA) facility, 15% have screened positive for military sexual trauma.

 Women veterans who have been subjected to both sexual and physical assault are more likely to have chronic health issues and significantly lower quality of life in terms of their health more than 10 years after completing active duty.
 In one study, women veterans detailed how traumatic experiences such as sexual assaults from peers and supervisors and the subsequent lack of support after these incidents contributed to their decision for premature separation from military service.
 Many of these women see these experiences as robbing them of promised opportunities when they enlisted, and feel betrayed when the military's handling of their sexual assault cases resulted in them having to continue to work with the perpetrator.
 Another article suggests that women in the military might have worse consequences of reporting Intimate Partner Violence (IPV) and find increased difficulty in prosecuting perpetrators due to the nature of military service.
 It has been proposed that military commanders who handle sexual assault cases be sensitized to the dynamics and impacts of IPV in order to lessen secondary victimization of women and provide a greater social support system for women who experience IPV in the military.

 Context

 Sexual misconduct, including harassment and assault, is a pervasive problem in militaries worldwide.
 It affects women disproportionately, particularly younger women and girls.
 Other groups at high risk include partners of personnel, child cadets, and military detainees.

-While prevalence varies by country, military branch, and other factors, official statistics from Canada, the UK, and the US indicate that between a quarter and a third of military women in these countries are sexually harassed at work at least once each year.
+While prevalence varies by country, military branch, and other factors, official statistics from Canada, the UK, and the U.S. indicate that between a quarter and a third of military women in these countries are sexually harassed at work at least once each year.
 Military training settings are characterised by a particularly high level of sexual harassment and assault relative to both the civilian population and other military settings.
 Research further shows an increase in perpetration during and after deployment on military operations.